JoeCourtneyW/R6J/README.md

 ## Adding R6J to your project
 TODO: Add the project to the maven central repo
+For now, you can download the source code and compile it yourself using 'mvn package' From there, you can add it to your projects build path in order to use it

 ## Using the API
 To begin, you must grab an instance of the R6J class, from there, you can query for players and grab their stats